nanodva/piavpn/README.md

 Do mind:
 - credentials are store in clear, in /etc/piavpn/credentials.d/ this should change in the future
-- This programm does not manage DNS.
+- This program does not manage DNS.
 	DNS leaks may occurs.
-Your ISP may see your navigation. please check that there:
+Your ISP may see your navigation. please check that here:
 			https://ipleak.net
 			https://dnsleaktest.com
 	to prevent this, you could install dnsmasq, and use PIA DomainNameServer.